 Let me first apologize for the long absence.
 However, I haven’t been idle.
 I’ve been working hard to take the OWASP Serverless Top 10 project to its next stages: an open-call to collect as much data as possible, then the final publishing of a serverless-designated top 10 report that will serve as the go-to for every serverless security practitioner and developer.
 Now, let’s dive into the next security risk in the OWASP Serverless Top 10 XML Attacks or XML External Entity (XXE) attacks.

 Personally, I think this risk will not be one of the attacks that get to the final guide.
 First, cloud functions often run in a closed environment, such as VPC or VNet.
-So, unless the external facing function interacts directly with the targeted XML, there is a good chance that this resource will not be able to communicate outside at all.
-Meaning, the attacker will not be able to steal data in the straightforward, common attack.
+So, unless the external-facing function interacts directly with the targeted XML, there is a good chance that this resource will not be able to communicate outside at all.
+Meaning, the attacker will not be able to steal data in a straightforward, common attack.

 But, that’s not all.
 Another reason for this attack to get off the headlines is the fact that most of the providers have their XML parser as part of their out-of-the-box SDK and it is usually secured by default.
 So, unless the developer messes with it and opens some backdoors, the default configuration will prevent the parser from parsing external entities.